SergeyVorobiev/M88-GameStick-Patch/README.md

 9. If for some reason RetroArch64 is unresponsive, you have to edit its configuration file manually.
 Go to *system/etc/retroarch.cfg*, copy it to your SD card, fix it manually, and put it back with Total Commander, then click **Reset RetroArch64 Config** option in **Apps** to generate actual retroarch.cfg with resolved SD card paths.
+10. Some controllers after disabling also deactivate dongles meaning that when you enable them again in a game, the RetroArch will assign them new ports as if they are new (ex: 3, 4 instead of 1, 2) keeping 1, 2 ports busy by ghost controllers.
+For that reason the controllers get completely unresponsive in the game till you restart the RetroArch.

 ## Graphic Settings